April 2021 / INVESTMENT INSIGHTS

-Chinese SOE defaults reaffirm importance of fundamental research.
+Rising defaults amongst Chinese state-owned enterprises (SOEs) reaffirms importance of fundamental research.

-- Recent volatility in Huarong International bonds highlights the market’s concerns about potential repricing of the government support mechanism.
+- Recent volatility in Huarong International bonds highlight the market’s concerns about potential repricing of the government support mechanism.

-- Actively assessing SOE fundamentals could help identify high‑quality entities better able to withstand volatility during periods of uncertainty.
+- Actively assessing SOEs on the basis of their fundamentals could help identify high-quality entities better able to withstand volatility during periodsof uncertainty.

 In line with these efforts, the number of central SOEs decreased from 106 at the end of 2015 to 98 in 2019.
-The State‑owned Assets Supervision and Administration Commission also reported that, by the end of 2019, the disposal had been finalized for 2,041 so‑called zombie enterprises, which typically refers to companies unable to fund investments needed for future growth.
-A three‑year action plan was also unveiled in 2020 to enhance SOEs’ core competitiveness that includes steps like encouraging them to dispose of nonessential business and relieving them of obligations to undertake social programs.
+The State-owned Assets Supervision and Administration Commission (SASAC) also reported that by the end of 2019 the disposal had been finalized for 2,041 so-called zombie enterprises, which typically refers to companies unable to fund investments needed for future growth.
+A three-year action plan was also unveiled in 2020 to enhance SOEs’ core competitiveness that includes steps like encouraging them to dispose of non-essential business and relieving them of obligations to undertake social programs.

 Recent SOE Defaults Have Raised Questions About Implicit Government Support

 In October, Brilliance Auto Group, which operates a joint venture with BMW, defaulted on one of its private bonds and began restructuring proceedings after being declared bankrupt the following month.
-Another example, Yongcheng Coal and Electricity Holdings Group, a coal miner based in Henan Province, defaulted on a RMB 1 billion loan in November and was later prohibited from issuing debt for one year.
-The same month, Tsinghua Unigroup, a technology company affiliated with one of China’s top universities, defaulted on a RMB 1.3 billion bond and two dollar bonds valued at about USD 1 billion.
+Another example, Yongcheng Coal and Electricity Holdings Group, a coal miner based in Henan Province, defaulted on a 1 billion yuan loan in November and was later prohibited from issuing debt for one year.
+The same month, Tsinghua Unigroup, a technology company affiliated with one of China’s top universities, defaulted on a 1.3 billion yuan bond and two dollar bonds valued at about US $1 billion.

 Huarong International Spread Widening Indicates Repricing of Government Support Assumptions